quru/qis/doc/running.md

 installed.
 You can obtain a free and automatically renewing TLS certificate by [installing the Certbot package](https://certbot.eff.org/lets-encrypt/ubuntubionic-apache).

-Or if you have your own TLS certificates you will need to copy them onto the server
+Or if you have your own TLS certificate you will need to copy it onto the server
 into:

     /etc/ssl/certs/      (the cert or pem files) and